Online Workshop Facilitation Tools for your 2024 Toolkit

 The simple act of setting a timer on a meeting signals the length of the meeting to the team.

-3. Discuss Meeting Preferences One on One
+3. Discuss Meeting Preferences

 The more you know about your meeting attendees, the more inclusive your meeting will be.

-Introverts may prefer –
+Introverts may be more comfortable –

-• talking over issues in smaller groups.
+• Talking over issues in smaller groups.

-• the opportunity to share ideas anonymously.
+• With the opportunity to share ideas anonymously.

 hand-raise